binovo/connector-prestashop/connector_prestashop/README.rst

 #.
 Click on "Synchronize Metadata" button.
 This will bring the basic shop
    information that you can find on *Websites* and *Stores* menus.
 #.
 Click on "Synchronize Base Data" button.
 This will import carriers,
-   languages, tax groups and the rest of base data that are needed for the proper work.
+   languages and the rest of base data that are needed for the proper work.
 #.
-Go to *Accounting > Configuration > Taxes > Tax Groups*, and include
+Configure taxes indicating prestashop id.
-   for each of the tax definition imported from PrestaShop, the corresponding taxes in Odoo.
+#.
+Configure products indicating prestashop id.
 #.
 Activate the job runner, checking the connector documentation for setting
    the server correctly for using it in http://odoo-connector.com/guides/jobrunner.html